stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [Running Jupyter notebooks on GPU on AWS: a starter guide](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html) by Francois Chollet

-## Further reading
+## Further learning

 I encourage you to interact with code.
 For example, notMNIST or CIFAR-10 can be great starting points.
+Sometimes the best start is to start with someone's else code and run it, then see what happens when you modify parameters.

 For learning how it works, this one is a masterpiece:

 * [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/) by Andrej Karpathy and the [lecture videos](https://www.youtube.com/playlist?list=PLLvH2FwAQhnpj1WEB-jHmPuUeQ8mX-XXG)

-When it comes to books, this one is wonderful, starting from introduction to mathematics and machine learning learning context (it even covers [log-loss and entropy](http://www.deeplearningbook.org/contents/prob.html) in a way I like!):
+When it comes to books, there is a wonderful one, starting from introduction to mathematics and machine learning learning context (it even covers [log-loss and entropy](http://www.deeplearningbook.org/contents/prob.html) in a way I like!):

 * [Deep Learning, An MIT Press book](http://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio and Aaron Courville